SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 -----------------------------
 # <a name="features">Features</a>
 ## General
 This collection of SmartApps and Device Handlers has been designed for simple installation, flexibile configuration options and easy operation.
-It is also extensible through the use of Child SmartApps that can easily be added to the configuration. **And it fully implements the the related [SmartThings Capabilities](http://docs.smartthings.com/en/latest/capabilities-reference.html).**
+It is also extensible through the use of Child SmartApps that can easily be added to the configuration. **And it fully implements the related [SmartThings Capabilities](http://docs.smartthings.com/en/latest/capabilities-reference.html).**

 Key Highlights include:
 - **Open Source Implementation!** Free as in beer AND speech.
 No donations or purchase needed to use.